Bromgard/rcblack/grammar/lesson12.md

 | Dat. | Erni |
 | Gen. | Arnar|

 You can easily exclude both the dative and genitive cases but we know that noun compliment _faðir_ is in the nominative case. _Hróðmarr_ is also in the nominative case.
 (Link.
 See Declension of Old Icelandic proper names.)
 You may have noticed that the patronymic name _Hróaldsson_ does not appear to agree with the earlier incidence of _sonr_ which contains a strong masculine nominative ending.
 In many modern editions and in the manuscripts, one will often find the patronymic ending separately like this: _Hróalds son_, but nevertheless this suffixed occurrence of _son_ lost the strong ending _-r_ by the time this manuscript was written.
 In this example, _Hróaldsson_ is nevertheless also in the nominative case.
 His complete name is, _Hróðmarr Hróaldsson_.
-(Is this interesting or too complicated?)

 ## Other Copular Verbs

+### _heita_

 There are other verbs in Old Icelandic that act like the substantive copula.
 A version of the following sentence occurs in nearly every Icelandic saga.

 >__Oddr__ hét __maðr__.
 (A man is named Oddr.)

-The verb, _hét_, lexical form, _heita_, is actually difficult to translate directly into English because the word fell out of common usage and has since resorted to a passive construction that communicates that the subject was named by someone at some point in their lives.
-The verb acts very much like _vera_ in the above examples.
-The word, _Oddr_, contains a strong nominative compliment that is in agreement with _maðr_.
-As you can see, the verb links the two nominal formations in a similar fashion to _vera_.
+The verb, _hét_, lexical form, _heita_, is actually difficult to translate because English utilizes a passive construction with the auxiliary _be_.
+(Link to passive formations.)
+Just like the substantive copula above, the words, _Oddr_, and _maðr_, represent the same thing.
+The two words are linked by the specific usage of this verb.
+Be aware that this verb also carries additional transitive usages in which the verb does not have a copular function as we can see here.

+>Kjartan hét þessu.
+(Kjartan promised this.)

+The dative demonstrative article tells us that the verb carries a different function.
+Consultation with a dictionary will tell you the proper lexical usage.

+### _kalla_

+Another verb that appears less frequently in its copular form in Old Icelandic is, _kalla_.
+This usage of this word is very similar to its English cognate, _call_, which likewise carries a very similar meaning to _heita_.

+>Hárr segir, "Þórr er þeirra framast, __sá__ er kallaðr __Ása-Þórr__, eða __Ǫku-Þórr__.
+(Hárr says, "Thor is the foremost of them, he who is called Æsir-Thor or Ukko-Thor.)[^1]

+[^1]: It's not clear why these alternate names for Thor appears like this.
+According to Cleasby-Vigfusson, _Ǫku-Þórr_ appears to be a reference to the Finnish thunder god, Ukko, which may be here differentiated from the Thor-of-the-Æsir.

+The word, __sá__ is naturally the nominative masculine demonstrative pronoun.
+Both of these versions of Thor's name, _Þórr_, is a strong nominative declension of his Name.
+Like _heita_, _kalla_ also appears in a transitive form that does not precede a nominative object.

+### _verða_

+This common word in it's copular formations means, _become_.
+Unlike the above examples, this word implies that the object has undergone some kind of change, but the predicate often maintains the nominative form.
+The following complex sentence comes from Snorri's telling of how the first batch of mead was brewed from the blood of the god, Kvasir.

+>Þeir blendu hunangi við blóðit ok __varð__ þar af __mjǫðr sá__, er __hverr__ er af drekkr verðr __skáld__ eða __frœðamaðr__.
+(They blended honey with the blood that thereof became mead, that whosoever drinks from it becomes a poet or a learned man.)

+The word, _verða_ occurs twice in this sentence.
+In English syntax, the clause that follows, 'They blended honey with the blood, would require the dependent article "which," that is, the nominative pronoun that represents the mixture.
+The nominatives in the clause are the nominative predicatd, _mjǫðr sá_.
+The second clause contains a clear nominative singular subject, __hverr__ and predicate, __skáld__ or __frœðamaðr__.

+As with the previous examples, this word also appears transitively in other usages.
+Predicate nominative formations do not always accompany these words but it's always useful to recognize them when you see them in your reading.
+As always consult the dictionary often when you read.

+(Do I need to include a more comprehensive list?)